Novavax COVID-19 vaccine: Efficacy

-Trials were conducted before the emergence of the SARS-CoV-2 Omicron variant, which has sharply reduced the effectiveness of authorized vaccines in preventing infections.

 Side effects

 The most common side effects include fever, headache, nausea, muscle and joint pain, tenderness and pain at the injection site, tiredness, and feeling unwell.

 Additional possible side effects include anaphylaxis (severe allergic reaction), paresthesia (unusual feeling in the skin, such as tingling or a crawling sensation) and hypoesthesia (decreased feeling or sensitivity, especially in the skin), and pericarditis (inflammation of lining around the heart).

-On 27 January 2023, Australia's Therapeutic Goods Administration indicated it will add tinnitus to its label.
+It has also been reported that myocarditis (inflammation of heart muscle cells) as reported incidence from receiving the NVX-CoV2373 vaccine.

+Tinnitus is a possible side effect.